g0v-data/g0v-hackmd-archive/notes/yEDPKus2TBCFtc2NQ2yKMg.md

 2. FocusTime Sessions and Real-time Alerts: Allows users to block distracting websites and set focus goals to stay on task and notifies users when they are off track or exceed set focus limits.
 3. Goals and Alerts: Users can set goals for productivity, receive real-time alerts, and monitor progress towards these goals.
 4. Detailed Reports: Provides daily, weekly, and monthly reports with detailed insights into how time is spent, helping identify productivity trends.
-5. Weekly Email Summaries: Summarizes weekly activities and productivity scores, offering insights to plan the upcoming week more effectively.
+5. Weekly Summaries: Summarizes weekly activities and productivity scores, offering insights to plan the upcoming week more effectively.
 6. Distraction Management: Identifies and blocks distracting websites, aiding in maintaining focus during work hours.
 7. Customizable Work Hours: Allows setting specific work hours and tracking offline time to ensure work-life balance.
 8. Offline Tracking: offline time tracking capabilities, tracks breaks and non-work activities, giving a complete picture of time allocation